 Feeling seen, to an uncomfortable degree?
 Us too, boo.
 That’s because everyone, even those saffron-robed monks who can sit in serene silence for hours, have had the very same thoughts.
 The Buddha experienced this so often, in fact, that he gave it a name: kapicitta, or “monkey mind.”
 The thing is, the monkey mind is something you’re experiencing pretty much all the time—it’s just easier to notice when you’re practicing your daily meditation.

 Think of your thoughts as a troop of hungry monkeys and your brain as the single banana over which they’re fighting.
 Different monkeys—anger, sadness, anxiety, confusion, fear—are going to grab that banana on different days.
 Mindfulness practices are all about taming the monkeys.
-The funny thing, though: the worse you think you are at meditation, the more likely you are to benefit from it!
+The funny thing, though, is the worse you think you are at meditation, the more likely you are to benefit from it!
 So cut yourself some slack, and give yourself permission to start small.
 Here are five foolproof mindfulness practices even the busiest beginner can do.

 1. Just Breathe